-We will make extensive use of both time slots.
-Lectures are typically two hours per week in the Monday slot.
-The Friday slot will be used for a variety of purposes, including reviewing problem set questions, Stata tutorials, and workshops in support of the term paper.
+TA-led Tutorials will take place synchronously on Zoom.
+I will post a recurring Zoom link on Quercus.
+The slot will be used for a variety of purposes, including reviewing problem set questions, Stata tutorials, and workshops in support of the term paper.
 Details will be provided on Quercus.
+The tutorials will be led by your teaching assistants.